We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Temperature, barometric pressure, humidity

-• Features precision quartz clock that provides accurate timekeeping
+• Precision quartz clock provides accurate timekeeping

-• Comes with analog hygrometer to measure humidity and barometer for predicting weather changes
+• Includes analog hygrometer and barometer

-We tested the Lily’s Home analog model and found that while it lacks digital precision, it has a unique charm and practicality.
-This completely manual weather station comes with an analog barometer, hygrometer, and Galileo thermometer, named after the famed Italian physicist Galileo Galilei.
+We tested the Lily’s Home analog model and found that while it lacks precision, it has a unique charm and practicality.
+This manual weather station comes with an analog barometer, hygrometer, and Galileo thermometer, named after the famed Italian physicist Galileo Galilei.

 Get the Lily’s Home weather station at Amazon or Bits and Pieces.